sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 # 1 Feature Overview

 ## 1.1 Port Access Control
-Port Access Control (PAC) feature provides validation of client and user credentials to prevent unauthorized access to a specified switch port.
+Port Access Control (PAC) feature provides validation of client and user credentials to prevent unauthorized access to a specific switch port.

 Local Area Networks (LANs) are often deployed in environments that permit unauthorized devices to be physically attached to the LAN infrastructure, or permit unauthorized users to attempt to access the LAN through equipment already attached.
 In such environments, it may be desirable to restrict access to the services offered by the LAN to those users and devices that are permitted to use those services.
 Port access control makes use of the physical characteristics of LAN infrastructures in order to provide a means of authenticating and authorizing devices attached to a LAN port that has point-to-point connection characteristics and of preventing access to that port in cases in which the authentication and authorization process fails.
 In this context, a port is a single point of attachment to the LAN, such as Ports of MAC bridges and associations between stations or access points in IEEE 802.11 Wireless LANs.